094459/newsletter-oss-projects/README.md

 [s3-fast-list](https://aws-oss.beachgeek.co.uk/3k6) is a rust based tool that concurrently list Amazon S3 bucket with ListObjectsV2 API.
 Check out the README for use cases as to when s3-fast-list is going to help you out (against existing options you have) (#184)

+**safeaws-cli**

+[safeaws-cli](https://aws-oss.beachgeek.co.uk/3te) is a project from AWS Community Builder Gabriel Koo that provides an AWS CLI wrapper that helps you avoid common mistakes and pitfalls with Amazon Bedrock's Large Language Models, checking your command arguments against the command docs. safeaws-cli empowers you to execute AWS commands confidently by leveraging Amazon Bedrock's AI language models to analyze CLI commands, fetch help text, and identify potential issues or concerns before execution.
+By providing a safety net that mitigates pitfalls, safeaws-cli allows users to explore AWS securely, fostering a more informed approach to working with the CLI.(#195)

 **service-screener-v2**

 [service-screener-v2](https://aws-oss.beachgeek.co.uk/3ol) Service Screener is a tool for AWS customers to analyse their AWS accounts against best practices for architecture.
 It provides an easy-to-use report with recommendations across various areas like cost optimisation and security, highlighting quick fixes that are cost-effective and downtime-free.
 Service Screener checks environments against the Well-Architected framework and other standards, such as the Foundational Technical Review and Startup Security Baseline, offering a comprehensive, stylish report that's cost-free and easy to understand, often running within minutes.
 Check out the README for lots of examples and explainer videos. (#190)

+**sigv4a-signing-examples**

+[sigv4a-signing-examples](https://aws-oss.beachgeek.co.uk/1jl) provides a useful set of examples that show examples of sigv4 implementations.
+Josh Hart, maintainer of this repo, has put together a companion repo that has a set of sigv4 examples in different frameworks and using the sdk or from scratch.
+Josh is also looking for community contributions in other frameworks, so if you are working on a framework and want to combine efforts, drop Josh a note.(#195)

 **stree**